Christian Pulisic: Club career

 After the family returned to the Hershey area, Pulisic grew up playing for local U.S. Soccer Development Academy club PA Classics and occasionally training with local professional club Harrisburg City Islanders, now known as Penn FC, during his teen years.
 In the summer of 2010, he went on a five-day trial at Chelsea's Cobham base.

-U17

-On Dec.
-13, 2013, he played opposite Brazil at a U17 tournament in Florida.
-He scored a goal in a 4-1 win.
-He has stated that this day was a significant milestone for him and the date "12/13/2013" is now tattooed on his arm.

 Borussia Dortmund

 Pulisic moved to Germany before his 16th birthday.
-He became eligible on the premise that his grandfather was Croatian, therefore he could get a European passport and play starting at age 16 rather than 18.
+He became eligible because, as his grandfather was Croatian, he could get a European passport and play starting at age 16 rather than 18.
 He initially had issues getting the passport, but it eventually panned out.

-In February 2015, Borussia Dortmund signed 16-year-old Pulisic and assigned him first to their U17 squad and in summer 2015 to the U19.
-After scoring 10 goals and assisting eight in just 15 games with the Dortmund youth teams, Pulisic was called to join the first team over winter break.
+In February 2015, Borussia Dortmund signed 17-year-old Pulisic and assigned him first to their U17 squad, winning the Under 17 Bundesliga in 2014–15.
+He was immediately promoted in summer 2015 to the U19 squad and won the Under 19 Bundesliga for the 2015–16 season.
+After scoring 10 goals and assisting 8 in just 15 games with the Dortmund youth teams, Pulisic was called to join the first team over winter break.